Certificate in Nursing Education

 Students learn theoretical and practical approaches to teaching and learning with particular focus on clinical education.
 An essential part of the program is learning to recognize optimal educational outcomes and, once identified, being able to define and implement the strategies necessary to achieving them.

-Through a graded, mentored teaching experience, students actually practice teaching in nursing courses where they examine the faculty role, utilize the principles of teaching and learning, implement educational assessment and evaluation strategies, and better define their key teaching responsibilities.
+Through a graded, mentored teaching experience, students actually practice teaching in nursing courses where they examine the faculty role, utilize principles of teaching and learning, implement educational assessment and evaluation strategies, and better define their key teaching responsibilities.

 Teacher Strategies in Nursing